-Before 1806, it was calculated that 864 vessels arrived at Münden by the Weser, 104 by the Werra, and 128 by the Fulda, yearly.
-And the manner in which these vessels, at least those which pass between Bremen and Münden, are regulated, is one of the most curious measures of policy I have Nothing is left to competition or to met with.
-The most idle and most neglectful boatalacrity. men are as often employed as the most industrious The banks of the Weser belong to and skilful. different sovereigns, and it is to give a portion of the trade to the subjects of each, that the regulation has been made.
+Before 1806, it was calculated that 364 vessels arrived at Münden by the Weser, 104 by the Werra, and 128 by the Fulda, yearly.
+And the manner in which these vessels, at least those which pass between Bremen and Münden, are regulated, is one of the most curious measures of policy I have met with.
+Nothing is left to competition or to alacrity.
+The most idle and most neglectful boatmen are as often employed as the most industrious and skilful.
+The banks of the Weser belong to different sovereigns, and it is to give a portion of the trade to the subjects of each, that the regulation has been made.
 First, a boat belonging to Prussia is loaded, then one belonging to Hannover; the third belongs to Prussia, and the fourth to Hannover; the fifth must belong to Hesse Cassel.
 The subjects of these three powers alternate in this manner till the thirty-fifth boat, which must belong to the town of Bremen, and so must the fortieth, when the rotation is again resumed, and is in this manner perpetually repeated.
 This is not all; the right to navigate the different rivers Fulda and Werra belongs to different people.
-The Hannoverians and Hessians may both navigate on the Werra, but only Hannoverians are permitted to use the In Münden, to which the principal part Fulda. of this commerce, so far as Hannover is concerned, belongs, a certain number of barge-owners only are allowed, and it is probable a similar regulation exists in the other towns that take part in this trade.
+The Hannoverians and Hessians may both navigate on the Werra, but only Hannoverians are permitted to use the Fulda.
+In Münden, to which the principal part of this commerce, so far as Hannover is concerned, belongs, a certain number of barge-owners only are allowed, and it is probable a similar regulation exists in the other towns that take part in this trade.
 This is not the only impediment.
 There are no less than twenty-two tolls on the Weser betwixt Münden and Bremen, seven of which belong to the sovereign of Hannover.
-There are also some below the latter town, one of which, at Elsfleth, \ has already been mentioned.
+There are also some below the latter town, one of which, at Elsfleth,? has already been mentioned.
 At every toll every vessel is stopped and her whole cargo examined.
 On an average, more than one hour is employed at each toll to examine each vessel; so that every one loses one whole day in passing between these two towns.
 This is mere waste, a loss of time to all the parties, more injurious probably than the duties which the merchants have also to pay.
 I have been informed that not one of the sovereigns who levy these tolls, except the King of Prussia, has ever employed one farthing of the money thus collected in clearing the river.
+It is exacted merely to enrich them, or rather to employ and pay a certain set of dependants.
+It is said the expence of collecting the tolls equals the receipts.